anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the maximum memory of a Lua state.
-If the memory allocated by a Lua state exceeds *max_memory* bytes, a Lua memory error is generated.
+If the memory allocated by a Lua state would exceed *max_memory* bytes, a Lua memory error is generated.
 A value of `0` disables this logic.
 The default value for *max_memory* is `0`.
 You can use the `k` and `m` suffixes with *max_memory* to set kilobytes or megabytes, respectively.

+> [!NOTE]
+> The term *memory* in the context of lws-nginx and Lua states generally refers to the memory
+> allocated by the Lua state per se, i.e., through its memory allocator.
+This memory does *not*
+> include memory allocated outside of the Lua state, such as in Lua C libraries or in NGINX.

+## lws_gc *gc*

+Context: server, location

+Sets the memory threshold of a Lua state which triggers an explicit garbage collection cycle.
+If the memory allocated by a Lua state exceeds *gc* bytes when a request completes, an explicit, full garbage collection cycle is performed.
+A value of `0` disables this logic.
+The default value for *gc* is `0`.
+Setting the value to `1` performs a full garbage collection cycle after each request.
+You can use the `k` and `m` suffixes with *gc* to set kilobytes or megabytes, respectively.

+> [!NOTE]
+> Please see the note on the term *memory* above.

 ## lws_max_requests *max_requests*